-Email authentication is not new however the concept can be a little difficult to understand especially when linked to why it is necessary for domain owners to implement the newest anti-SPOOF standard, DMARC.
+Email authentication is not new however the concept can be a little difficult to understand especially when it is now absolutely necessary for domain owners to implement the anti-SPOOF protocol DMARC.

 Let’s start with some key concepts.

-When you send a letter via the post – you put your details of the recipient on the front of the envelope.
-Given the mail is from you then optionally you may put name and/or address on the back or inside the envelope.
+When you send a letter via the post the details of the intended recipient goes on the front of the envelope.
+Given the mail is from you then optionally you may put name and/or address on the back of the envelope.
 You put the letter in the postbox and Australia Post or US Mail (whoever) delivers the letter.

-If you are the intended recipient, when you receive the letter how do you actually know if the name of the sender is actually who sent the letter?
+If you are the intended recipient, when you receive the letter how do you actually know who the mail is from?
 You don’t, because anyone could have posted that letter.
-There maybe tell tail such as handwriting, that the sender was who they say they are but you actually don’t know unless it was registered post.
+There maybe tell tail signs such as handwriting but you actually don’t know unless it was registered post.
 If it is registered post you then have piece of mind and can rely on the contents of the letter.